 No matter what the venue, the biggest practical advantage you can have is to make sure your work is presented in the best shape it can be.
 Now more than ever, the sleek and well-edited manuscript is the one that will catch the eye of a reader or a publishing professional.

 Over the last twenty-five years, I have worked in all areas of publishing; as a writer, workshop leader, first reader for literary agencies, writing instructor, book reviewer, and freelance editor.
 My experience in the industry from the twin perspectives of editor and author has given me a unique insight into both the needs of the writer and the demands of an ever-changing publishing business.

-As a result, I am able to offer a comprehensive editorial service to both published and unpublished writers that includes structural editing, line editing, and market evaluation.
+As a result, I am able to offer comprehensive editorial services to both published and unpublished writers at every stage of their writing projects.
+These services include:

 I have worked with writers in every genre (and several subgenres) from young adult fiction to fantasy, thrillers, academic nonfiction, and textbooks; and specialize in memoir, mainstream and literary fiction, and narrative nonfiction.
 Since each project is as unique as the writer who creates it, I offer an individualistic approach specifically tailored to suit the needs of my clients.